 These kits may be checked out at the Burleson Public Library for 3 weeks.
 Read It Again kits are only available to Burleson Library cardholders, and the kits must be returned in person during library hours.
 To request a kit, search for “Read It Again Kit” in the library’s online catalog.

 Burleson is a partner in the project that was coordinated by the Arlington Public Library and includes libraries in Alvarado, Benbrook, Cedar Hill, Crowley, DeSoto, Duncanville, Grand Prairie, Kennedale, Lancaster, and Mansfield.
 Approximately 150 Read It Again kits were distributed among the partner libraries so they could have them available for check out within their communities.
-The libraries will rotate kits periodically to keep themes and concepts fresh.

 This project is made possible in part by a grant from the Institute of Museum and Library Services and the Texas State Library and Archives Commission.